BaxterBstupid/rig-files/MASTER_REFERENCE(1).md

   first (7O note).
 Drew up the FIRST FUSION step schedule (7O + FIRST_FUSION_STEPS.md): small gated cold/hot steps to a manipulable fused artifact; quality does not matter, existence does.
 NEXT: 7O Phase A cold prep, then a short recorded capture.
+- 2026-08-21 (eve/inventory): full desktop+home toolkit inventory (from a desktop screenshot +
+  ls/find on the Jetson) to confirm nothing needed is missing before First Fusion.
+KEY RESULT: the texturing ENGINE per_shot_texture.py — the load-bearing file Piece 3 imports, the one that made sampleB_render.png — was the B1-bug casualty (working version never saved; outputs copy was missing the 3 multi-view fns).
+Today it was RECOVERED VERBATIM from transcript 2026-08-20-16-31-39 and VERIFIED to reproduce sampleB exactly (99% / 450,304 tris / mean 0.63 on the real db) — recovered, not reinvented.
+Now secured in 3 places (~/Desktop, rig-files repo, pasteable); ground-truth source = that transcript.
+Inventory also confirmed: fusion ALREADY proven (sampleB) but only on OLD/RTAB-era geometry — cloud.ply is the 12.3m RTAB-collapse relic, real_scene_colored/fused_2d are preview/2D, NOT current fused artifacts; so First Fusion (fusion on live POINT-LIO geometry) is genuinely the right next milestone, not a redo.
+Existing on-Jetson tools folded into 7O: inspect_pcd.py = C1 coherence check (no Open3D needed), analyze_l2_imu.py = divergence diagnostic.
+7O corrected: engine already present so A1 = place only the 2 bridge scripts next to it; C1 uses inspect_pcd.py.
+Also
+  noted: multi-line terminal paste MANGLES large files on this box (proved again); reliable route = download ON the Jetson + mv (operator is always on the Jetson).
+NEXT: 7O Phase A assembly.